-When c-Containers loaded with animals are stacked on top of each other on the conveyance, should be avoided.
+Containers loaded with animals stacked on top of each other on the conveyance should be avoided.
 If used, the necessary precautions shall be taken, i.e.:

-- to avoid that urine, and feaces or any other fluid falling on the animals placed underneath this will help minimize zoonotic risks;
+- to avoid that urine and faeces or any other fluid fall on the animals placed underneath this will help minimize zoonotic risks;

-- to ensure stability of the containers:
+- to ensure stability of the containers;

 - to ensure that ventilation is not impeded.

-Animals must be handled and transported separately in the following cases: Animals must not be transported in the same primary enclosure under the following circumstances:
+Animals must not be transported in the same primary enclosure under the following circumstances:

 - animals of different species;

-- · animals of significantly different sizes or ages;
+- animals of significantly different sizes or ages;

 - sexually mature males;

 - animals with horns;

 - animals aggressive to each other.